• Skip to primary navigation

 I've put together a cooking temperature chart.
 You'll find everything you need to know about safe cooking temperatures for beef, pork, and chicken.
 Plus, how to tell if your brownies and cakes are baked perfectly.

-Knowing the right cooking temperature not only ensures that cooked meat is safe to eat, it's essential to cooking the most flavorful and juicy grilled steaks.
+Knowing the right cooking temperature not only ensures that cooked meat is safe to eat, but it’s also essential to cooking the most flavorful and juicy grilled steaks.

 Making a small investment in a cooking thermometer can make a world of difference in all of your recipes.
 I'm partial to Thermoworks thermometers, and I happen to be an affiliate.
 Of course, all opinions are one hundred percent my own.

-I didn't always see the value in using a probe thermometer when cooking or grilling meat.
-However, over the years, I have come to appreciate how much better my roasts and smoked meats are when I make sure to get the internal temperature in the perfect doneness zone.
+I didn’t always see the value in using a probe thermometer when cooking or grilling meat.
+However, over the years, I have come to appreciate how much better my roasts and smoked meats are when I ensure the internal temperature is in the perfect doneness zone.

 Another surprise to me was how helpful a probe thermometer is when baking.
 Baking can be a time-consuming process.
 You want to know for sure that your cake or loaf of bread is cooked to perfection.